CU-SRL/docs/src/avionics/resources/leadership_notes/leadership_notes.md

 - Have equal respect for all your teammates, whether they are new members or seasoned veterans.
 - Do not permit any form of joke at another's expense (unless the people in question are good friends outside of the club).
 Feel comfortable calling people out on this calmly but firmly, to ensure that all new members feel welcome.
 - Embody the motto that "leaders get to take none of the credit and all of the blame."
 When something goes right, celebrate your team and the hard work they have done.
 When something goes wrong, look inwards and ask yourself how you could've led your team differently to a different outcome.
+- Do not permit any slander whatsoever of other student teams, particularly those at the CU.
+They can be huge assets, so alienating them comes with a steep cost.

 One specific standard I want to emphasize above the others: